Hinduwebsite.com

 The Significance of Yoga Practices

 • The five yamas (abstentions namely violence, lying, theft, sex and possessions) and the asanas (yogic postures) are meant to transform the physical body.
-We can add to these the rules prescribed for the types of food that can be eaten by a spiritual aspirant.

 • The five niyamas (observances, namely purity, contentment, austerities, study and surrender to God), pratyahara or withdrawal of the senses from the sense objects and dharana or concentration are meant to purify and transform the mental body.